How to Create PostgreSQL Tables With psql and pgAdmin

 The above snippet verified that a table named “staff_details” had been created successfully.

-Step 5: Describe table
+Step 5: Describe the Created Table

 Type the “\d” command followed by the table name to describe the details of a specific table: